Skip to content

 What are some treatments for presbyopia?

-As small print becomes increasingly hard to read, dependence on reading glasses occurs.
-Even if you haven’t suffered from being nearsighted or farsighted, everyone will eventually develop presbyopia, and will need readers.
-If you are a LASIK candidate a monovision correction could be performed where one eye is focused for the distance and the other for intermediate to near vision.
-The drawback is it doesn’t prevent future cataract surgery and is not the best option if you have dry eyes.
+As small print becomes harder to see, most people become dependent on reading glasses.
+Even those who have never been nearsighted or farsighted will eventually develop presbyopia and need readers.
+For some LASIK candidates, monovision correction can be an option, with one eye set for distance and the other for near vision.
+However, this approach doesn’t prevent the need for future cataract surgery and may not be ideal for patients with dry eyes.

 How can RLE fix Presbyopia?